codenowinc/level_one_curriculum/back_end_development/plan_your_data_model.md

-# Plan Your Data Models
+# Plan Your Data Model
 The typical first step when creating a database is to create a data model, which is a representation of the real world items in your application.
 For the example application we have todos.
 A todo is something that exists in the real world, and a data model of a todo would be the database representation of that real world item.

 In our case, we are all building a simple todo list application which has todos.
 Thus we'll begin with the data model for todos.